 Governments across the world offer residency visas if you make an investment in their economy.
 Here is a flavour of some of these opportunities.
 Please visit our investment page for a more complete view of all of the opportunities.

-Invest upwards of €350,000 in property or shares, visit Portugal once a year for a few weeks over 5 years, get some Portuguese language lessons and the beautiful Portuguese passport could be yours.
+To access this residency by investment program you must invest upwards of €350,000 in property or shares.
+Additionally, you must visit Portugal once a year for a few weeks over 5 years.
+Also, you’ll need to get some Portuguese language lessons and the powerful Portuguese passport could be yours.

 Invest €500,000 in real estate and you can apply for the Spanish Golden Visa.
 After 10 years of residency and proof of basic Spanish, you can apply for citizenship.
-There are also other alternatives for the Golden visa such as purchasing shares or making a bank deposit up to the value of €1,000,000 or investing in government bonds for €2,000,000.
+There are also other alternatives for the Golden visa.
+These include purchasing shares or making a bank deposit up to the value of €1,000,000 or investing in government bonds for €2,000,000.

 Purchase property for €300,000 or more and transfer €30,000 into a local bank account and you can apply for residency in Cyprus.
 This is one of the lowest investment requirements for residency in Europe.
-The process is very straightforward and fast (permits take approximately 1 month to process) and it can all be arranged from your home country.
-Once you have the permit, you only need to visit Cyprus for one day every two years to keep your residency.
+The process is very straightforward and fast (permits take approximately 1 month to process).
+Indeed, it can all be arranged from your home country.
+It is important to realise that once you have the permit, you only need to visit Cyprus for one day every two years to keep your permanent residency.

 Many countries offer residency if you can prove an income that will allow you to meet the expenses of living there.
 Your income may be from, for example, an investment, an offshore business or a pension.
 The residency visas in this group have many different names, and often have slightly different requirements and restrictions.
 Here are a few examples:

-- Spain offers residency if you can show an annual income of €25,920 plus €6,480 for each dependent through its Non-Lucrative Visa.
-This renewable visa is for one year, and after five years in the scheme you can apply for permanent residency in Spain.
+- Spain offers permanent residency if you can show an annual income of €25,920 plus €6,480 for each dependent through its Non-Lucrative Visa.
+This renewable visa is for one year.
+Importantly, after five years in the scheme, you can apply for permanent residency in Spain.